tum-ewk/ficus/doc/tutorial.rst

 MIP-Settings
 ^^^^^^^^
 Activate/deactivate specific equations.
-If all settimgs are set to ``no``, the problem will be a linear optimisation problem without integer variables.
-This will result and faster solving of the problem.
+If all settings are set to ``no``, the problem will be a linear optimisation problem without integer variables.
+This will result and less computation time for solving of the problem.
-Activating one/more of the settings will activate special equations, that allow additional restriction but may lead to longer claculation of the model.
+Activating one/more of the settings will activate equations, that allow additional restriction but may lead to longer claculation of the model because integer variable have to be used.
+The problem will then become a mixed integer linear optimisation problem.

 * **Storage In-Out**: Prevents storages from charging and discharging one commodity at the same time, if activated.
 This can happen, when dumping energy of one commodity will lead to lower total costs.
 The model then uses the efficiency of the storage to dump the energy with no dumping costs.
 * **Partload**: Consider minimum partload settings, partload efficiencies as well as start-up costs of processes.